starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/amm.rst

     * implement a straightforward swap functionality (in both directions) using a simple curve, i.e., the constant product formula (:math:`x \cdot y = k`)
     * refer to the tokens managed by the AMM as token A and token B, which represent any type of fungible token

-For simplicity, some functionality related to interaction with ERC20 contracts will be mocked inside the AMM rather than implemented in a different contract, i.e., minting tokens in an ERC20 contract, are mocked in this sample contract.
-In practice, contracts would interact.
+For simplicity, some functionality related to interaction with ERC20 contracts will be mocked inside the AMM, i.e., minting tokens in an ERC20 contract are mocked in this sample contract.
+In practice, this logic would be implemented inside an ERC20 contract.

 The important point from this example is how StarkNet enables the developer of the Application to focus on specifying the verifiable business logic and constraints;
 while enjoying massive scalability -- without compromising security.
 In other words, only the invocable functions and the relevant storage variables used to maintain the state of the Application need to be specified by the developer.